-#6 Updated by Oliver Soong almost 10 years ago
+#6 Updated by Oliver Soong about 10 years ago

 The problem is that it never fails to complete.
 Normally on a conflict, svn outputs some information and blocks for user input.
 For whatever reason (wrong stream or whatever), ant doesn't pass this information along and the whole thing just sits there.
 There's no error message, no prompt, and no activity.